• Steering feels too light or too heavy

-Control Module: An electronic device that manages the functions of a specific system in a vehicle.
+Control Module: An electronic device that manages various functions in a vehicle.

-The C0620 code indicates an issue with the level control sensor circuit in the vehicle's suspension system.
+The C0620 code indicates an issue with the electrical circuit that controls the variable effort steering system.
+This system adjusts the steering effort based on vehicle speed.

 • Repair or replace damaged wiring or connectors.